sjm446/ai-on-eks/blueprints/inference/inference-charts/README.md

 - Hugging Face Hub token (stored as a Kubernetes secret named `hf-token`)
 - For Ray: KubeRay Infrastructure
 - For AIBrix: AIBrix Infrastructure
+- For S3 Model Copy: Service account with S3 write permissions

 ## Installation